neurosnap/starfx/README.md

 # design philosophy

-- side-effect management is a first-class citizen
+- side-effect management is the central processing unit for side-effects, state, and the view
 - leverage structured concurrency to manage side-effects
-- business logic lives outside the view layer
+- side-effect and state management decoupled from the view layer
+- full control over state management
-- state management is just a side-effect of user interaction
+- state is just a side-effect of user interaction and app features
 - state management should not be coupled to the view
-- full control over state management

 # example: thunks are tasks for business logic

+Thunks are the foundational central processing units.
+They have access to all the actions being dispatched from thew view -- or other thunks.
+They also wield the full power of structured concurrency.

+Every thunk that is created requires a unique id -- user provided string.
+This provides us with a handful of benefits:

+- User hand-labels each task created (intention)
+- Better tracability (via labels)
+- Easier to debug async and side-effects in general (via labels)
+- Build abstractions off naming conventions (e.g. creating routers `/users [GET]`)

 They also come with built-in support for a middleware stack (like `express`).
 This provides a familiar and powerful abstraction for async flow control for all thunks and endpoints.

-Why does the BE get to enjoy middleware but not the FE?
+You didn't know you wanted express middleware for the front-end, but let me get you excited, it's powerful.

 ```ts
 import { createThunks, mdw } from "starfx";